Rahmonjon22/Rahmonjon22/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🧐 &nbsp; Motivated, self-driven and loving my new found passion in coding.
+- 🧐 &nbsp; Motivated and Self-Driven Developer.
 - 🎓 &nbsp; Completed a full-stack web development course at DCI Digital Career Institute gGmbH.
 - 🌱 &nbsp; Worked as Junior Frontend Developer at <a href="https://www.planted.green/" target="_blank">Planted Green </a> in Köln 🇩🇪
 - 🌱 &nbsp; Worked as a Frontend Developer at <a href="https://www.brunsdigital.de/" target="_blank">Bruns Digital</a> in Minden 🇩🇪